codeaudit/SayKitSDK/Tutorials/SayKitTutorial.md

 }
 ```

-Now that we're all set up, let's get to the real meat of a conversational interface: voice requests and command recognizers!
+Now that we're all set up, let's get to the real meat of a conversational interface: command recognizers and voice requests!

 // TODO: Snip here and link to next page.